This American Life is pleased to offer two six-month production fellowships per year, one beginning in January and the other in July.

 The production fellowship program focuses on every facet of producing This American Life—from reporting and copyediting to technical production and data management to administrative duties.
 The fellows observe and participate in the weekly production of the show by sitting in on meetings and edits with producers, while honing their production skills.
 Please note: this is not an entry-level position.
 This American Life production fellows are required to have experience with Pro Tools or similar digital editing software and are responsible for producing rerun episodes, weekly promos and show segments out of the gate.
 Our fellows transcribe tape, learn to structure and mix a radio story, and perform assorted menial tasks that are true signs of an apprentice program like this.
 By the end of the program, fellows are encouraged to produce their own pieces, including editing and mixing voice, sound and music.
 The diversity of tasks depends largely on initiative and self-motivation.
 If you have no radio and/or audio editing experience, this program is not for you.

 The fellow will be provided a monthly wage of $3,750, before taxes for the duration of the production fellowship.
 We are committed to providing payment in part because the work hours are long.
 We feed the show on Friday nights at 8 p.m.
 Eastern time, so as we get closer to the end of the week, the hours become longer.
 The typical work week varies between 50-60 hours.
 As a result, we feel strongly that this be our fellow's sole commitment during these months, i.e. no other jobs or classes.
-Also important to note: we do not offer college credit or assistance in obtaining work visas for international applicants.
+Also important to note: we do not offer college credit and cannot accept college students.
+We have no other internship or fellowship programs, so if you're in school you'll have to wait to apply until you're done.
+Also, we cannot accept international applicants who are not residents of the US.

 To apply for the production fellowship, send a cover letter of no more than 500 words explaining why you should be selected to take part in the program and letting us know something about yourself and why you'd like to work in public radio.
 You should include a resume and the names, phone numbers and email addresses of two references we may contact.
 We ask that you also answer the questions below.
 You can be brief with your responses—the point of the exercise is both to get an idea of the kind of thinking and work that go into the fellowship while also allowing us to get to know you a little better.